JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 # Anatomy of an Implementation

-The core LearnAPI.jl pattern looks like this:
+LearnAPI.jl supports three core patterns.
+The default pattern, known as the [`LearnAPI.Descriminative`](@ref) pattern, looks like this:

 ```julia
 model = fit(learner, data)